New Norfolk: Willow Court

 Willow Court, a notable site in New Norfolk, was established in 1827 by Governor George Arthur as an extension of the New Norfolk Asylum, making it one of Australia’s oldest mental health institutions.
 Initially constructed to house convicts deemed mentally ill, the facility later expanded its role to care for individuals with mental and intellectual disabilities.

 The Willow Court compound played a significant role in Australia's mental health care system for over 170 years until its closure in 2000.
 The site has a complex history, marked by changing attitudes toward mental health care.
 Conditions at Willow Court, particularly in its earlier years, were often harsh, with patients subjected to outdated and inhumane treatments.

 Situated outside the town's centre, Willow Court is bound by Humphrey Street to the west, George Street to the north, and the Avenue, as well as the southern-flowing Lachlan River, a branch of the River Derwent.
 The site features 23 buildings and landscape elements across approximately 18 ha.

 Architecturally, the site features a range of historical buildings, including the Barracks (the original building), which has been preserved.
 The complex also has later additions built in various architectural styles reflecting the evolving function of the institution.
-Operating as large antiques centre, today Willow Court is regarded as a heritage site, with ongoing efforts to preserve and redevelop parts of it for tourism, community use, and historical interpretation.
+Willow Court operates as a large antiques centre and is home to the 2024 Gourmet Traveller Australian Restaurant of the Year award winner The Agrarian Kitchen Eatery and Cooking School, founded by Rodney Dunn and Severine Demanet.
+The Agrarian Kitchen establishment encompasses original buildings with a purpose built wing that houses the cooking school and transformed acres of walled yards from the asylum into a lush kitchen garden.
+Willow Court is regarded as a heritage site, with ongoing efforts to preserve and redevelop parts of it for tourism, community use, and historical interpretation.

 The site’s history evokes mixed reactions, as it is a reminder of the darker aspects of mental health treatment but also offers a rich cultural and historical resource.
 Willow Court is also rumoured to be haunted, and its past has made it a focal point for ghost tours and paranormal investigations.